-If you prefer to give admin rights to a user via command prompt instead of GUI, here’s how to do it.
+If you prefer to give admin rights to a user via the command prompt instead of the GUI, here’s how to do it.

 To give admin rights to a user account, use the following command.
 Note: Replace “UserAccount” with the actual name of the user account that you want to give admin rights to.

 The following command will add the specified user account to the administrator group, thus granting full administrator rights to the user account.

 Net Localgroup Administrators UserAccount /add

 To remove an existing administrator account from the administrator group, in other words, changing it back to a standard user account, use the following command.
 Replace “UserAccount” with the actual user account name that you want to delete from the admin group.